medusa-project/bootstrap-theme/README.md

 # Branching & versioning

 The master branch is not used, except to host this readme.
-Instead there are release branches, which have a version number consisting of two parts: the Bootstrap version and the theme version.
-For example, `release/4.1.1_2.0` refers to Bootstrap 4.1.x and theme version 2.0.
-Choose the latest theme version for the Bootstrap version that is compatible with the HTML markup in your project.
+Instead there are release branches, which are named after a Bootstrap major-minor version.

+There are also tags which point to a specific Bootstrap version and theme version.

+Choose the latest theme
+version for the Bootstrap version that is compatible with the HTML markup in your project.